Define Your Target Keywords

 Finding Keywords

 The easiest way to find keywords is to use one of the online tools available.
 These provide a list of popular keywords associated with a particular topic.
-An example is shown below - try it!
+Search for keyword generator for a list of websites to try.

 Your Business Name